 Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that none of Drs.
-Cole, Sato and Schenkein and Messrs.
-Flatley, Klein and Nelsen, representing six of our eight directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and the director nominee is "independent" as that term is defined under the rules of NASDAQ.
-Drs.
-Watts and Tessier-Lavigne are not independent under NASDAQ's independence standards.
+Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that none of Dr. Cole, Ms. Cook, Messrs.
+Flatley, Klein, and Nelsen, Dr. Sato, Dr. Schenkein and Dr. Tessier-Lavigne, representing eight of our nine directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and the director nominee is "independent" as that term is defined under the rules of NASDAQ.
+Dr. Watts is not independent under NASDAQ's independence standards.
 Our board of directors also determined that Messrs.
 Klein (chairperson) and Flatley and Dr. Cole, who comprise our audit committee, and Messrs.
-Flatley and Nelsen, who comprise two of our three compensation committee members, satisfy the independence standards for committee members established by applicable SEC rules and the listing standards of NASDAQ.
-We intend to rely on the phase-in rules of NASDAQ with respect to the independence of our compensation committee.
+Flatley and Nelsen and Dr. Tessier-Lavigne, who comprise our compensation committee, satisfy the independence standards for committee members established by applicable SEC rules and the listing standards of NASDAQ.